Seahawks mailbag: Answering your questions about K.J. Wright, Cody Barton and Seattle’s draft picks

 So, the Seahawks do have some ammo, but maybe not enough to do anything really significant like get into the first round in 2021.

-One thing to consider, though, is that there is a general feeling that the 2021 draft is not all that deep due to a number of players deciding to return to college in 2022, and there is also the idea that it’ll be more of a crapshoot than ever due to the lack of games players had in 2021 and no Combine.
+One thing to consider, though, is that there is a general feeling that the 2021 draft is not all that deep due to a number of players deciding to return to college in 2022, and there is also the idea that it’ll be more of a crapshoot than ever due to the lack of games players had in 2021 and no combine.

 That the 2021 draft may be thinner and harder to predict than most undoubtedly played into Seattle’s decision to trade some of its picks for veterans (the picks mostly going for Adams, Carlos Dunlap and Gabe Jackson).